 Any collaborative divorce might involve one or more qualified experts who advise both spouses on specific matters, such as pension valuation or income potential.
 Depending on the matters to be settled, the roster of impartial professionals may include a child custody evaluator, mental health professional, and a financial neutral or accountant who educates the participants on the financial implications of their divorce.
 This team offers up professional opinions, explanations, reports and data relevant to each issue in the divorce.
 They help spouses make important decisions together.

-These are the basic steps to collaborative divorce for you and your spouse:
+If you are wondering how to get a collaborative divorce, these are the basic steps to collaborative divorce for you and your spouse:

 The collaborative divorce participation agreement must comply with the requirements of Rule 67.1(d):